JGCRI/gcam-doc/supply_water.md

 ## Description

 Three distinct sources of fresh water are modeled, renewable water (surface and ground), non-renewable groundwater, and desalinated water.
 Renewable water is water that is replenished naturally by surface runoff and subsurface infiltration and release.
 Non-renewable groundwater is fossil groundwater resources or groundwater where abstraction exceeds recharge.
-Renewable water and non-renewable ground water are separately modeled for each basin.
+Renewable water and non-renewable groundwater are separately modeled for each basin.
 Desalinated water is available as an additional source of freshwater within each basin and for alternative end-use demands for water.

 ### Renewable water